jasonli0616/PythonMySequel/docs/getting_started/sql_injection.md

 PythonMySequel has SQL injection protection built-in (since version 0.2.0).
 However, there are still ways you can prevent SQL injection.

+#### Native way:
+If you are running your own queries as demonstrated [here](getting_started/examples/other.md), you may want to use the Python native way to prevent SQL injection.\
+Check out [this article for MySQL](https://realpython.com/prevent-python-sql-injection/#using-query-parameters-in-sql) or [this article for SQLite](https://stackoverflow.com/questions/13613037/is-this-python-code-vulnerable-to-sql-injection-sqlite3).
+You can pass in these arguments as a list to the second parameter in the [`Connection._execute()`](api_reference/connection.md#methods-and-attributes) method.

-#### Ways you can prevent SQL injection in your code, by limiting special characters:
+#### More ways you can prevent SQL injection in your code, by limiting special characters:
 This is not necessary due to the SQL injection protection built into PythonMySequel, but they are a good idea to implement when possible to prevent edge cases.

 **TLDR**: Restrict the use of the characters `;`, `--`, and `=`